About My Art

 I continue to experiment with new methods of applying and removing paint to create varied effects working mainly on watercolor paper, often on a contrasting ground.
 Color remains an important element in my work with the paint applied in a sequence of transfers as well as using sponges, stencils, paper towels, palette knives, and occasionally even brushes.
 I never quite know what will be the result of each impression, but mostly I am pleasantly surprised by the result.
 I enjoy the improvisational nature of the process as well as reacting to each stage until the piece seems completed.

-Only a few of these newer works currently have titles, so I have assigned a number to each one.
+Some pieces do not have titles, so I have assigned a number to each one.